 Documenting and verifying compliance is traditionally considered within a broader term conformity assessment.
-Subsequent to the development of codes and standards as covered above they must be adopted in order to become effective (e.g. required).
-As discussed above such adoption can be voluntary in nature (e.g. someone simply decides they will follow particular codes or standards) but in almost all cases compliance with the codes and standards that are adopted is required.
-A requirement that codes and standards be satisfied creates the need to address how an ESS proponent (the entity and/or persons wanting to design, manufacture, sell, install, operate, etc. the technology) can document that an ESS is safe and how an authority having jurisdiction (the entity and/or persons charged with ensuring that the technology actually complies with the codes and standards adopted) can validate the ESS is safe.
+Subsequent to the development of codes and standards they must be adopted in order to become effective (e.g. required).
+Such adoption can be voluntary in nature (e.g. someone simply decides they will follow particular codes or standards) but in almost all cases compliance with the codes and standards that are adopted is required.
+A requirement that codes and standards be satisfied creates the need to address how an ESS proponent (the entity and/or persons wanting to design, manufacture, sell, install, operate, etc. the technology) can document that an ESS is safe and how an authority having jurisdiction (the entity and/or persons charged with ensuring that the technology actually complies with the codes and standards adopted) (AHJ) can validate and confirm the ESS is safe.

-Codes, standards, and regulations govern the safety of the built environment, which includes ESS technology and its application in the built environment.
-As covered above, they are developed in the voluntary sector and adopted and applied by numerous entities.
-These documents typically lag technology development and application because it takes time to develop and adopt them; however, they are needed to inform the development of technical information and documentation of technology performance; in this case the safety of ESS.
+Codes and standards govern the safety of the built environment, which includes ESS technology and its application in the built environment.
+As covered in the development information provided, they are developed in the voluntary sector and adopted and applied by numerous entities.
+These documents typically lag technology development and application because it takes time to develop them and then an additional period of time for them to be adopted.

-Eventually, CS “catch up with” the technology and provide specific and prescriptive criteria that “memorialize” what is considered acceptable.
-Those CS- are subsequently adopted and, being specific and prescriptive, provide needed guidance to simplify ESS consideration and approval significantly.
-The model codes and standards covered above provide specific criteria for the design and construction of components of an ESS as well as an entire ESS as well as the installation, commissioning, operation, repair/renovation and re-commissioning or de-commissioning of an ESS.
+Eventually, C/S “catch up with” the technology and provide specific and prescriptive criteria that “memorialize” what is considered acceptable.
+Those C/S are subsequently adopted and, being specific and prescriptive, provide needed guidance to simplify ESS consideration and approval significantly.
+The Many C/S provide specific criteria for the design and construction of components of an ESS as well as an entire ESS as well as the installation, commissioning, operation, repair/renovation and re-commissioning or de-commissioning of an ESS.
 Some of those criteria are prescriptive in nature and are easily documented and verified for compliance (e.g. ‘the system shall be at least X ft. away from…’).
 Other provisions are performance in nature and may be more challenging to document and verify for compliance (e.g. ‘the ESS shall be provided with a thermal management system that can maintain the ambient temperature around the ESS at X’).
-The model codes and standards covered generally provide specific criteria for ‘older’ ESS technologies, are being updated to include more specific criteria for ‘newer’ ESS technologies and will be updated in the future to address additional ESS technologies and applications under development and just coming to the market.
+The C/S generally provide specific criteria for ‘older’ ESS technologies, are being updated to include more specific criteria for ‘newer’ ESS technologies and will be updated in the future to address additional ESS technologies and applications under development and just coming to the market.

 Additionally, each ESS proponent is likely to develop and advocate for their own approach to making their case for equivalent safety under the AMM provisions.

-The following resources have been developed through task forces established under the ESS Safety WG.
+The following resources have been developed by the ESSC.
 These documents are intended to assist with the task of documenting and validating compliance with ESS related safety codes and standards, both the specific provisions that may address an ESS technology or application or a technology or application where the codes and standards may not provide specific provisions.
-Acknowledgments of participants in each task force are included in each of the published documents.
+Acknowledgments of participants in there development are included in each of the published documents.

 ESS Guide for Compliance with Safety Codes and Standards